top of page

 Step 6: Entry into Germany

-After you have received your visa for Germany, there are a few important steps you should follow to ensure a smooth start to your new life.
-First, it is essential to carefully check the issued visa.
+After receiving your visa for Germany, there are a few important steps you should follow to ensure a smooth start to your new life.
+First, it's essential to carefully check the issued visa.
 Embassies often make typos regarding passport numbers or validity periods.
-However, the passport number on your visa must match the one in your passport.
+However, the passport number on your visa, in particular, must match the one in your passport.
 Errors in the information could lead to problems upon entry or subsequent visits to the authorities.

 Once you have received your residence permit, you can work toward longer-term integration if you wish.
 With your residence permit, you can apply for a settlement permit and naturalization once you meet the respective requirements.